whatisnuclear/website/reactor_history.md

 chain-reacting machines, usually in remote areas, often without power generating equipment, that are used to understand the performance  of any new reactors operating principles.
 They are made after critical assemblies and before prototype reactors.
-We have run over a dozen REs, including the BORAX series, LAPRE-1 and 2, HTRE-1 through 3, GCRE, OMRE, SRE, MSRE, ARE, HRE-1 and 2.
+We have run over a dozen REs, including the BORAX series, LAPRE-1 and 2, LAMPRE, HTRE-1 through 3, GCRE, OMRE, SRE, MSRE, ARE, HRE-1 and 2.
 </div>
 </div>